jvanasco/pyramid_session_redis/README.md

 Invalid Logging
 ================

-The default behavior of this library is to silently create new session when bad session data is encountered.
+The default behavior of this library is to silently create new session when bad session data is encountered, such as a cookie with an invalid id or corrupted datastore.
+A graceful "new session" is the ideal situation for end-users.

-The problem with that strategy is that problems in code or your application stack can be hidden.
+The problem with that strategy is that problems in code or your application stack can be hidden, and you might not know about a bad datastore.

 The 1.4 release introduces `func_invalid_logger` to the factory constructor.
-This can be used to track invalid sessions that are safely caught and silently upgraded
+This can be used to track the invalid sessions that are safely caught and silently upgraded

 How?
-The package tracks why a session is invalid with variant classes of `exceptions.InvalidSession`
+The package tracks why a session is invalid with variant classes of `pyramid_session_redis.exceptions.InvalidSession`

 Specifically there are the following classes: